practicingruby/practicing-ruby-paid/posts/v6/003-parsing-json.md

 The `result` method removes the `root` node and sends the rest to the `process` method.
 When the `process` method encounters a `hash` symbol it builds a hash using the children by recursively calling `process`.
+Similarly, when an `array` symbol is found, an array is constructed recursively with the children.
+Scalar values are simply returned (which prevents an infinite loop).
 Now if we call `result` on our handler, we can get the Ruby object back.

 Let's see it in action: